Bookroo/bookroo.github.io/_posts/2017-08-22-introducing-the-bookroo-junior-box.md

 We recognize that there is a broad spectrum of literacy among children 7-10 years old.
 Our hope is that you, our friends and subscribers, will be patient and understanding if a particular book seems too hard for your seven-year-old or too easy for your ten-year-old.
 Depending on their reading levels, our Junior Box may not be the right fit for every child in that age range.
 If the book is a little too challenging, hopefully you can help your young reader.
 If it’s on the easier end, perhaps you can encourage them to read it aloud to a younger sibling or friend.

 Click here to [order your box](https://www.google.com/url?hl=en&q=https://bookroo.com/junior-box&source=gmail&ust=1503611469714000&usg=AFQjCNG02_JzXsiyp8YyeQiBCU7B8bg2eQ "Junior Box"), and don't forget to use the code JRBOXBLOG to get 10% off your order!
+If you have questions, please email support@bookroo.com.
+And, if you're as excited about our Junior Box as we are, please help us share the news!